Blog featured image

 2. Freewrite Without Judgment

 Perfectionism is one of the biggest creativity killers.
+Many writers struggle with the pressure to produce perfect content on their first try.

 Set a timer for 5–10 minutes and write nonstop.
 Don’t edit.
 Don’t evaluate.
 Don’t delete.